Muti-Kara/davp/README.md

 - **Preprocessing**: Input VCF must first be processed with Exomiser and filtered to retain only variants in the top 256 genes.
 - **Prelimin8 (Step 1)**: ranks genes using cached gene summaries plus patient‑specific variant snippets.
 - **Report writing (Step 2)**: generates rich, per‑variant narrative reports.
-- **Elimin8 tournament (Step 3)**: does head‑to‑head LLM comparisons of variant reports to score and rank variants.
+- **Elimin8 (Step 3)**: does head‑to‑head LLM comparisons of variant reports to score and rank variants.
-- **Round‑robin refinement (Step 4)**: optionally re‑ranks top variants with a denser pairwise comparison schedule.
+- **Tournament (Step 4)**: refines top variants with additional pairwise comparisons for final ranking.

 All intermediate artifacts and a final JSON summary (answer gene / variant ranks, status) are written under `data/`.